coreos/vault-operator/doc/user/vault.md

     [example-vault-1003480066-jzmwd]
     ```

-    The setup now contains an active and a standby Vault nodes.
+    The setup now contains an active and a standby Vault node.

 ## Automated failover